 High inflation is deemed unacceptable therefore governments / Central Bank feel it is best to reduce it.
 This will involve higher interest rates to reduce spending and investment.
 This reduction in Aggregate Demand (AD) will lead to a decline in economic growth and unemployment.
+Inflation is reduced, but there is a cost to other macro-economic objectives.
 Therefore, it is better to keep inflation low and avoid later more costly efforts to reduce it.

 8. Fiscal drag

 The amount of tax we pay increases if there is inflation.
 This is because with rising wages more people will slip into the top income tax brackets.
 See: Fiscal Drag

 In periods of nominal wage restraint, even a small increase in inflation can lead to a fall in real wages.
 For example, in the period 2010-17, the UK experience pay restraint – especially amongst public sector workers, with wages limited by 1% a year.
 However, with inflation at 2-4% – it meant workers saw a fall in real wages

 Graph sowing Inflation higher than wage growth 2010-2015 (falling real wages)

 10. Bondholders lose out

 In the 1970s, many investors expected low inflation.
 Therefore they bought government bonds with interest rates of around 6%.
 With low inflation of 3-4%, they gain from buying government bonds.
 However, in the 1970s, inflation was much higher than expected and higher than the nominal interest rate.
 Therefore, bondholders saw a fall in the real value of their bonds.
 This made it easier for the government to pay back their debt, but it means investors lose out.
 Also, it makes investors less willing to purchase government bonds in the future.

 UK inflation post-war.
 Inflation of the 1970s created instability and led to a decline in the value of savings.